-I’ll begin by apologising profusely at the incredibly lengthy hiatus between my last post and this, I know you’re all on absolute tenterhooks and furious at the lack of material output from the arty bum in the past three months.
+I’ll begin by apologising profusely at the incredibly lengthy hiatus between my last post and this, I know you’re all on absolute tenterhooks and furious at the lack of material output from The Exhibitionist in the past three months.
 The reason for my absence was an unpaid position I took up at the wonderful (but woefully underfunded) Gallery for Russian Art and Design.
-Now that this is over, I’m happy to report that the Arty Bum will be back and more dedicated than ever to bringing you news of the best exhibitions and events that London has to offer.
+Now that this is over, I’m happy to report that I’ll be back and more dedicated than ever to bringing you news of the best exhibitions and events that London has to offer.

 Most recently, I took a radical step outside of my usual preference for really old stuff to visit the TATE MODERN’s exhibition on Robert Rauschenberg.
 If you don’t know who Rauschenberg is then you are an uncultured no-brain who deserves to live out the rest of your days in a small cave, slowly nibbled to death by baby rats.
 Only joking, if you don’t know anything about him then may I suggest this entertaining documentary by the eminently dreamy and adorable Alistair Sooke…

 As the title of the documentary suggests, Rauschenberg was a POP ART PIONEER.
 In the past, such a moniker might have had me running for the hills.
 As a graduate of the ‘I don’t know much about art but I know what I like..’ school of thought, I’ve always been a little wary of any art movement that involves too much thought or analysis.
 I’m a bit of a gut reaction kind of gal.
 More recently though, I’ve become a little more aware of my own ignorance and the vast world of fascinating and bizarre art that awaits a critic with more of an inclination to THINK about what they’re seeing.
 With this in mind, I went to the TATE free of preconceptions and ready to embrace what I found there.